vojtechmusilek/skyspark-tweaks/README.md

-Chrome extension that adds
-multiple small changes for better user experience in SkySpark.
+Multiple small changes for better user experience in SkySpark.

  **Features**
 - Split View Sides Switch - when split view open, it switches sides (left to right and right to left)